goodybag/mongo-sql/README.md

-# MongoPG
+# MongoSQL

-A mongo-like interface for node postgres.
+A mongo-like interface for generating SQL for Postgres.

 ```javascript
 // Lookup user by id